bengrunfeld/study-notes/cheesemaking/cheese_science.md

 ##### Coagulating Milk Proteins Using Rennet

-Rennet contains an enzyme (e.g. chymosin) that splits/cleaves the chain of amino acids in `Kappa Casein` from the outside of the `micelle` (like a haircut).
+Rennet contains an enzyme (e.g. chymosin) that splits/cleaves the chain of amino acids in `Kappa Casein` (?
+Might be alpha, not kappa) from the outside of the `micelle` (like a haircut).
 Next, the rennet exposes water-hating (hydrophobic behavior), causing the `micelles` to repel water and start attracting each other and bonding together with the help of calcium phosphate in the liquid portion of the milk.
 A thickened curd mass (aka **Coagulum**) can now form, and the cheese becomes possible.

 ##### Coagulating Milk Proteins Using Acid

-Coagulation can also be achieved using acid, which can be an added (e.g. Vinegar or Lemon Juice). or by the production of `lactic acid` by a starter culture.
-As the pH of milk drops close to `4.6`, Caseins their ability to repel each other.
+Coagulation can also be achieved using acid, which can be an added (e.g. Vinegar or Lemon Juice) or by the production of `lactic acid` by a starter culture.
+As the pH of milk drops close to `4.6`, Caseins lose their ability to repel each other.
 Calcium Phosphate which was formerly bonded within the micelle, becomes soluble in the acidic environment.
 All this produces a condition in which a Coagulum is formed, but it is different in texture and structure from a rennet-produced coagulum.

 ##### The Development of Flavor in Cheese